OpenShift APIs for Data Protection (OADP) FAQ

 Is there a recorded demo of OADP?

 Yes!
-The OADP team did a great presentation and demonstration of how to install and use OADP for backup and restore in Sept 2020, when the community operator was first released.
-Check it out here.
+The OADP team did a great presentation and demonstration of OADP Check it out here.
+The first half is a very informative Q&A, followed by the demo.

 What versions of OpenShift Container Platform can OADP be installed?

-The OADP 1.0 operator (and later) can be found within the embedded OperatorHub in the OpenShift web console, and fully supported, in versions 4.6 and later.
+The OADP 1.0, and OADP 1.1 operators can be found within the embedded OperatorHub in the OpenShift web console, and are fully supported.
+Please refer to our support policy

 Are there plans to include a data mover with OADP?